-- (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the lot boundary; and - (b) any established native tree species having a height exceeding two (2) metres, or a trunk diameter of thirty (30) centimetres are retained within vegetation area.
+- (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the property lot boundary; and - (b) any established native tree species having a height exceeding two (2) metres, or a trunk diameter of thirty (30) centimetres are retained within vegetation area.

-Where buildings have a setback from a road frontage lot boundary, a landscape planting bed having a minimum depth of one (1) metre is provided along the full frontage (excluding vehicle and pedestrian access ways).
+Where buildings are have a setback from a road frontage property lot boundary, a landscape planting bed having a minimum depth of one (1) metre is provided along the full frontage (excluding vehicle and pedestrian access ways).

-The landscape planting bed specified in AO4.6 complies with the following:

-(a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres

-Performance outcomes Acceptable outcomes or part thereof of the length of the road frontage lot boundary; and (b) there is a minimum of two (2) shrubs for every three (3) linear metres or part thereof of the length of the road frontage lot boundary.
+Performance outcomes Acceptable outcomes The landscape planting bed specified in AO4.6 complies with the following: (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the road frontage property lot boundary; and (b) there is a minimum of two (2) shrubs for every three (3) linear metres or part thereof of the length of the road frontage property lot boundary.